CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 The curl library can generally be found in your operating systems repository.
-If it can't be found in there head over to [the libcurl website](http://curl.haxx.se/download.html) to download according packages for the latest version.
+If it can't be found in there head over to [the libcurl website](http://curl.haxx.se/download.html) to download packages for the latest version.

 ### Installation of json-c

 Yothalot uses JSON objects to pass information over the RabbitMQ queues.
 For construction and parsing JSON objects Yothalot relies on the [JSON-C](https://github.com/json-c/json-c/wiki) library.
 You need to have this library installed on all the systems where Yothalot is installed.
 In particular Yothalot uses version 0.12 of this library.
 Older versions do not work.
-It is best to get the correct version from [GitHub](https://github.com/json-c/json-c/tree/json-c-0.12)
+It is best to get the correct version from [GitHub](https://github.com/json-c/json-c/tree/json-c-0.12).

 You can use Git to download the source code using the following command: